facil-io/cstl/fio-stl/420 pubsub.md

 The pub/sub system allows the delivery of messages through either internal or external services called "engines".

 The default pub/sub engine can be set by setting the global `FIO_PUBSUB_DEFAULT` variable which is set to `FIO_PUBSUB_LOCAL` by default.

+External engines are funneled to the root / master process before their `publish` function is called, which means that even if `from` is specified, it will be ignored for any external engine.

 #### `FIO_PUBSUB_ROOT`